Eldenpaths/C-Users-omgwt-agi-cad/docs/Operator-Manual-Phase24A.md

-# Operator Manual — Phase 24A
+# Operator Manual ï¿½ Phase 24A

 This document captures the current operator commands, agent registry, and the latest smoke output.